 Here we show that modulation of Myo2 activity by Rlc1 phosphorylation at Ser35 is essential for fission yeast cytokinesis and proliferation during respiratory growth.
-This posttranslational modification is not only exerted by Pak1 but also by Pak2, a second PAK ortholog whose expression increases during respiration.
-We also show that Rlc1 phosphorylation at Ser35 becomes essential due to the reduced availability of For3-nucleated actin filaments caused by SAPK activation during respiration-induced oxidative stress.
-Our findings reveal how formin-dependent actin filament nucleation and Myosin II activity are linked for optimal cytokinesis control in response to changes in MAPK signaling and carbon source metabolism.
+This modification is exerted by Pak1 together with Pak2, a second PAK ortholog whose expression increases during respiration.
+Rlc1 phosphorylation at Ser35 becomes essential due to the reduced availability of For3-nucleated actin filaments caused by SAPK activation during respiration-induced oxidative stress.
+Thus, formin-dependent actin filament nucleation and myosin II activity are coupled for optimal control of cytokinesis in response to changes in MAPK signaling and carbon source metabolism.

 Results

-Myosin-II regulatory light chain phosphorylation is essential for S. pombe cytokinesis and growth during respiration
+Myosin II regulatory light chain phosphorylation is essential for S. pombe cytokinesis and growth during respiration